(120 mcg etonogestrel/15 mcg ethinylestradiol)

-Insert the first NuvaRing on the first day of your natural cycle (i.e. the first day of your menstrual period).
-If you start
+Insert the first NuvaRing on the first day of your natural cycle (i.e. the first day

-also start NuvaRing between day 2 and day 5 of your cycle, but if you have
+You can also start NuvaRing between day 2 and day 5 of your cycle, but if you have

 You have used a combined Pill during the last month.

 Start using NuvaRing at the latest the day following the tablet-free period of your

 the latest on the day after the last inactive tablet.
 If you are not sure which tablet

 this is, ask your doctor or pharmacist.
 Never extend the hormone-free interval of

 You have used a minipill (progestagen-only pill) during the last month.

 You can stop taking the minipill any day and start NuvaRing the next day, at the same

 You have used an injectable or an implant or a progestagen-releasing intrauterine

-Start using NuvaRing when your next injection is due or on the day that your implant or intrauterine system is removed.
-But
+Start using NuvaRing when your next injection is due or on the day that your implant

-make sure you also use an additional contraceptive method (e.g. a condom) for the first 7 days of ring use.
+contraceptive method (such as a male condom) for the first 7 days of ring use.